Charlotte man sought after his wife was found shot to death near Mooresville: Iredell Sheriff

 Deputies responded to calls regarding gunshots Saturday at a home on Rocky River Road near Mooresville.

-34-year-old Lailani Givens was found inside a vehicle suffering from gunshot wounds and was pronounced dead on the scene.
-An initial investigation identified 30-year-old Charlotte resident Arthur Givens V as a person of interest and this is being labeled a homicide investigation.
+Lailani Givens, 34, was found inside a vehicle suffering from gunshot wounds and was pronounced dead on the scene.
+An initial investigation identified Charlotte resident Arthur Givens V, 30, as a person of interest and this is being labeled a homicide investigation.

 Mr. Givens, who the sheriff confirmed with QCN is the husband of the woman who was shot and killed, is being sought for questioning.
 Photos were captured of him Saturday morning around 3 a.m. at a gas station wearing a grey hoodie and grey sweatpants.